-The energy provisions in Chapter 11 of the International Residential Code (IRC) mirror the requirements of the International Energy Conservation Code (IECC).
-IRC Chapter 11 is deleted in its entirety.
-Reference the 2015 IECC for energy code provisions and recommended amendments.
+The energy provisions in IRC Chapter 11 is deleted in its entirety.

+Reference the 2018 IECC for energy code provisions and recommended amendments.

 Section R102.4; change to read as follows:

 R102.4 Referenced codes and standards.
 The codes, when specifically adopted, and standards referenced in this code shall be considered part of the requirements of this code to the prescribed extent of each such reference and as further regulated in Sections R102.4.1 and R102.4.2.
 Whenever amendments have been adopted to the referenced codes and standards, each reference to said code and standard shall be considered to reference the amendments as well.
 Any reference made to NFPA 70 or the Electrical Code shall mean the Electrical Code as adopted.